Humanism in France: History

 Jacques Lefèvre d'Étaples studied at the Universities of Paris, Pavia, Padua and Cologne and, for longer or shorter periods, tarried in the greater Italian cities.
 He knew Greek and some Hebrew.
-From 1492–1506 he was engaged in editing the works of Aristotle and Raymundus Lullus and then, under the protection of Guillaume Briçonnet, Bishop of Meaux, he turned his attention to theology.
+From 1492 to 1506 he was engaged in editing the works of Aristotle and Raymundus Lullus and then, under the protection of Guillaume Briçonnet, Bishop of Meaux, he turned his attention to theology.
 It was his purpose to offset the Sentences of Peter the Lombard by a system of theology giving only what the Scriptures teach.
 In 1509, he published the Psalterum quintuplex, a combination of five Latin versions of the Psalms, including a revision and a commentary by his own hand.
 In 1512, he issued a revised Latin translation of the Pauline Epistles with commentary.
 In this work, he asserted the authority of the Bible and the doctrine of justification by faith, without appreciating, however, the far-reaching significance of the latter opinion.
 Three years after the appearance of Luther's New Testament, Lefèvre's French translation appeared, 1523.
 It was made from the Vulgate, as was his translation of the Old Testament, 1528.
 In 1522 and 1525, appeared his commentaries on the four Gospels and the Catholic Epistles.
 The former was put on the Index by the Sorbonne.
 The opposition to the free spirit of inquiry and to the Reformation, which the Sorbonne stirred up and French royalty adopted, forced him to flee to Strassburg and then to the liberal court of Marguerite de Navarre.

 Among those who came into contact with Lefèvre were Guillaume Farel and John Calvin, the Reformers of Geneva.
 Another student of Lefèvre was the anatomist Jacques Dubois.
 In the meantime Clément Marot, 1495–1544, the first true poet of the French literary revival, was composing his French versification of the Psalms and of Ovid's Metamorphoses.
 The Psalms were sung for pleasure by French princes and later for worship in Geneva and by the Huguenots.
 When Calvin studied the humanities and law at Bourges, Orléans and Paris, about 1520, he had for teachers Maturin Cordier and Pierre de L'Estoile, the canonists, and Melchior Wolmar, teacher of Greek, whose names the future Reformer records with gratitude and respect.